|

 Trivia

-And this little gem is a World Map
+This little gem is a world map

 compiled around 700 to 500 BC